 “Politics of Power” is an exploration of these questions on a micro-scale by using a simple ubiquitous product, the multi-plug.

-Three multi-plugs - Model D, M and T - are designed to look and behave based on different ideologies and structures, allowing people to experience the hidden politics of networks in an everyday life products through an electrical system.
+Three multi-plugs - Model D, M and T - are designed to look and behave based on different ideologies and structures, allowing people to experience the hidden politics of networks in an everyday life product.